 The dental plan helps you with the cost of your dental care and reimburses most basic and major dentistry and orthodontic services.

 Great-West Life must receive dental claims no later than 15 months following the date of service.
 You should submit your claims immediately following treatment to avoid missing the deadline.
-Late claims will not be accepted.
+Late claims won't be accepted.

-Most dental offices will bill Great-West Life directly when you present your Assure card (and the card for your spouse's plan if you have coordinated benefits).
-You will pay only the part of the service not covered by your benefit plan(s).
+Most dental offices will bill Great-West Life directly when you present your assure card (and the card for your spouse's plan if you have coordinated benefits).
+You'll pay only the part of the service not covered by your benefits plan(s).

-If your dental office does not submit claims directly to Great-West Life through eClaims, fill out a the Great-West Life Extended Dental Plan Claim Form (Bargaining Unit) (PDF, 218KB) or Extended Dental Plan Claim Form with Healthcare Spending Account (Flexible) (PDF, 607KB).
+If your dental office doesn't submit claims directly to Great-West Life through eClaims, fill out a the Great-West Life Extended Dental Plan Claim Form (Bargaining Unit) (PDF, 222KB) or Extended Dental Plan Claim Form with Healthcare Spending Account (Flexible) (PDF, 614KB).